moscovium-mc/Threat-Intel-Discord-Bot/README.md

 Because manually checking RSS feeds is for script kiddies.

 InfoSecBot is a no bullshit Discord bot that monitors CVE databases and security news feeds, then dumps everything straight into your Discord channels.
 Set it, forget it, stay informed.
 Built by hackers, for hackers.
-VX-Underground inspired.
 Zero fluff.

 ## What It Does